 The emerging market (EM) consumer theme is not new, and research on this long-term trend suggests that it should endure.
-Based on our own calculations, the quantum of EM consumption surpassed $13 trillion in 2015, with growth accelerating from 2003 onward.
+Looking ahead, as growth and demand in developed markets begins to slow, EM economies will likely see their growth model shift from export-based to domestic-demand-based.
 As such, we believe that harnessing the EM consumer opportunity should be central to most emerging market investment strategies.

 The scope and demographics of the global middle class are reshaping the global economy in the 21st century.
 These changes have just begun.
 A new global middle class is emerging.
 Reaching the middle class is not just an aspirational benchmark, but signifies when consumption levels begin to grow exponentially.
 The size of the global middle class is projected to increase from 1.8 billion people in 2009 to 3.2 billion by 2020 and to 4.9 billion by 2030 - and 85% of this growth comes from Asia.
 Learn about Driving Growth in Emerging Markets

 Beyond the Bond Benchmark: A multi-sector bond strategy filtered for opportunity rather than indebtedness